2016 San Francisco 49ers season: Week 14: vs. New York Jets

+With their 12th consecutive loss, the 49ers fell to 1-12 and finished 0-4 against the AFC East.

 Week 15: at Atlanta Falcons

+With another blowout loss, the 49ers extended their losing streak to 13 games and finished 0-4 against the NFC South.

 Week 16: at Los Angeles Rams

 With the win, the 49ers snapped their 13-game losing streak and swept the Rams on the season, while going 0–13 against the rest of the league.
 With the Cleveland Browns standing 0–14 before this week, the 49ers win also ended the possibility of two teams finishing 1–15 for the first time, or becoming the first team since the 2001 Carolina Panthers to win their opener and lose the remainder of their games.

 Week 17: vs. Seattle Seahawks

 With the loss, the 49ers ended their season 2–14, their worst record since 2004.
 This was Colin Kaepernick's last game as a 49er.